The Ages & Stages series concludes with …

 Where to go:

 If you want to do an extended trip overseas and/or take advantage of cost savings of travel in shoulder seasons, this is your last chance before the school calendar complicates travel and you face the need to make up extra schoolwork during your off-season travels (Hurry!
 Go far!
-Go wide!).
+Go wide!
+Look at our Family Travel Destinations Index for inspiration).
 If you have extended family overseas, this may be the easiest and least expensive year for your family to go visit for some time.

 Your child will be better prepared now for a trip to the BIG amusement park, but make sure he understands he will spend some time waiting in lines for rides, and forewarn him about minimum height and age requirements that may still prevent him from enjoying some “big kid rides.”